Stream restoration: Bank stabilization

 Bank stabilization is a common objective for stream-restoration projects, although bank erosion is generally viewed as favorable for the sustainability and diversity of aquatic and riparian habitats.
 This technique may be employed where a stream reach is highly confined, or where infrastructure is threatened.

 Bank stabilization is achieved through the installation of riprap, gabions or through the use of revegetation and/or bioengineering methods, which relies on the use of live plants to build bank stabilizing structures.
 As new plants sprout from the live branches, the roots anchor the soil and prevent erosion.
 This makes bioengineering structures more natural and more adaptable to evolving conditions than "hard" engineering structures.
 Bioengineering structures include fascines, brush mattresses, brush layer, and vegetated geogrids.

 Other channel-reconfiguration techniques

 Channel reconfiguration involves the physical modification of the stream.
 Depending on the scale of a project, a channel's cross-section can be modified, and meanders can be constructed through earthworks to achieve the target stream morphology.
-In the U.S.A., such work is frequently based on the Natural Channel Design (NCD), a method developed in the 1990s.
+In the U.S., such work is frequently based on the Natural Channel Design (NCD), a method developed in the 1990s.
 This method involves a classification of the stream to be restored based on parameters such as channel pattern and geometry, topography, slope, and bed material.
 This classification is followed by a design phase based on the NCD method, which includes 8 phases and 40 steps.
 The method relies on the construction of the desired morphology, and its stabilization with natural materials such as boulders and vegetation to limit erosion and channel mobility.